MB2 Motorsports: Car No. 01 history

-Joe Nemechek, who had been released from Hendrick Motorsports' 25 car (where he had replaced Nadeau), was signed by MB2 as the new permanent driver of the #01 car starting with the last four races of 2003, and earned a top-ten finish at Atlanta.
+Joe Nemechek, who had been released from Hendrick Motorsports' No. 25 car (where he had replaced Nadeau), was signed by MB2 as the new permanent driver of the No. 01 car starting with the last four races of 2003, and earned a Top 10 finish at Atlanta.
 Nemechek finished 19th in points in 2004, but won two consecutive poles with the second leading to victory at the 2004 Banquet 400, in which he led the final 37 laps to win his fourth and final career Nextel Cup race and giving him a weekend sweep at Kansas Speedway, after having won the Mr. Goodcents 300 Busch Series race the day before.
-Nemechek finished with three top-five finishes and nine top-10s, and signed a contract extension that kept him with MB2 through 2005.
+Nemechek finished with three Top 5 finishes and nine Top 10s, and signed a contract extension that kept him with MB2 through 2005.

 Nemechek started off 2005 with a strong run at the second race of the season at Auto Club Speedway.
 Coming off a solid 13th-place finish at Daytona, Joe started 4th and led leading a race-high 63 laps before his Hendrick Motorsports-built engine expired on lap 178.
 This was one of six Hendrick engine failures, which included that of teammate Scott Riggs.
-By race 26 at Richmond, the 01 team found itself as a longshot of making the Chase, sitting 16th in the standings 135 points out of 10th place as the last mathematical contender for a spot in the 10-race playoff.
+By race 26 at Richmond, the No. 01 team found itself as a longshot of making the Chase, sitting 16th in the standings 135 points out of 10th place as the last mathematical contender for a spot in the 10-race playoff.
 The team's chase hunt was ultimately foiled when Travis Kvapil collided with Nemechek under caution right after he had gotten back on the lead lap, relegating them to a 26th-place finish.
-Overall, Nemechek improved on the previous years points performance, ranking 16th with 1 pole and 9 top 10s but no wins and only two top 5s.
+Overall, Nemechek improved on the previous years points performance, ranking 16th with one pole and nine Top 10s but no wins and only two Top 5s.

-2006 was a struggle for Nemechek and the 01 team, with the team not scoring a top 10 until finishing 9th at Charlotte in October, the 31st race of the season.
-Nemechek went winless again, with no pole starts, only two top 10s, and a dismal 27th-place points finish.
+2006 was a struggle for Nemechek and the No. 01 team, with the team not scoring a Top 10 until finishing 9th at Charlotte in October, the 31st race of the season.
+Nemechek went winless again, with no pole starts, only two Top 10s, and a dismal 27th-place points finish.